Stock futures fall on retail trading concerns

 Several fell after Robinhood and other trading platforms restricted trading, causing an outcry by some customers.

-GameStop shares are rebounding in the premarket, now trading at $400 per share after lifting some of its trading curbs.
+GameStop shares are rebounding in the premarket, trading as higher as $400 per share after some trading curbs were lifted.

 WHY GAMESTOP'S STOCK SURGE IS SHAKING WALL STREET